CheadleCheadle/Meetup/README.md

 https://meetup-au8t.onrender.com

-Yeetup is a meetup clone looking to replicate the functionality and features of the website Meetup.
-Yeetup currently allows for groups to created, updated, and deleted as well as events to be created and deleted.
+A social networking site allowing for users to come together to form groups based on common interests as well as creating and attending events.

 Technologies Used:
- * ORM: Sequelize
+ *  Sequelize
- * Backend: Express.js
+ *  Express.js
- * Frontend: REACT 18
+ *  REACT 18
- * State manager: Redux 4.2.1
+ *  Redux 4.2.1
- * Development RDBMS: Sqlite3
- * Production RDBMS: Postgresql
+ *  PostgreSQL

 General flow of Yeetup is as follows:
  * Users registers or logs in